Lillifee/raspiCam/README.md

 ## Raspberry PI OS

-From version >1.2.0, raspiCam support the libcamera apps of the new Raspberry Pi OS.
+From version >1.2.0, raspiCam support the rpicam apps of the new Raspberry Pi OS.
 If you use an older version with raspistill and raspivid, please check version 1.2.0 in the release section.

 If your raspberry is already up and running, you can skip this section and continue with the "Install Node.js" section.